wp-plugins/chatroll-live-chat/readme.txt

 ***FREE!***

-* Get it Free today
+* Get started for free
 * Upgrade anytime for additional capacity and support